ndenStanford/ml-mesh/manuals/projects/02_compile.md

 - from the environment, or, if not specified,
 - from the `config/dev.env` dotenv file (locally or in the container when running inside docker)

-Specs defined in the `config/prod.env` is used only during CI processes.
+Specs defined in the `config/prod.env` are used only during CI processes.

-Orchestration of these components into the model compile pipeline is done by Github Actions of this same `ml-mesh` repository (as opposed to all other orchestration happening in `ml-platform`)
+Orchestration & execution of these components as a model compile *pipeline* is done by the Github Actions CI process of this same `ml-mesh` repository.

-### 1.2 Setup & references
+## 2 Setup & references

 Projects implementing a `train` component are
-- `keywords`
+- **`keywords`**
 - `ner`
 - `sentiment`

+### 2.1 Environment variables

 To follow the instructions in this guide, run